 - 1. B{Max} is the maximum antenna separation, B{Min} is the minimum antenna separation, θ{syn} is the synthesized beam width, and θ{Max} is the largest scale structure "visible" to the array. - 2.
 The listed resolutions are appropriate for sources with declinations between -15 and 75 degrees.
 For sources outside this range, the extended north arm hybrid configurations (BnA, CnB, DnC) should be used, and will provide resolutions similar to the smaller configuration of the hybrid, except for declinations south of -30.
-No double-extended north arm hybrid is provided, however. - 3.
+However, no double-extended north arm hybrid configuration (e.g., CnA, or DnB) is provided. - 3.
 The approximate resolution for a natural weighted map is about 1.5 times these numbers.
 The values for snapshots are about 1.3 times the listed values. - 4.
 The largest scale structure is that which can be reasonably well imaged in full synthesis observations (anywhere in the image).
 For single snapshot observations these numbers should be divided by 2. - 5.
-The listed resolution performance of the 0.7cm system will not be met in general, as the ten antennas with receivers will be preferentially located near the center of the larger configurations.
+The listed resolution performances of the 0.7cm and 400cm systems will not be met in general, since not all antennas are outfitted with these receivers.